 I was attempting to enter the REPAYE plan and was quite shocked to see I was approved and enrolled in the IBR plan instead.
 Of course it wasn’t the plan I wanted, so I had to call again and make a $5 payment to switch plans.
 Not the end of the world, but also not the best.”

 These type of shenanigans are common with student loan servicing.
 Often, you’ll just see a checkbox for “income-driven repayment” on your application.
-This doesn’t really help you at all, since there are four different ones to choose from, and none of them are officially called “income-driven repayment.”
+This doesn’t really help you at all.
+There are four different IDR plans to choose from.
+However, none are officially named “income-driven repayment.”

 Unfortunately, like we said earlier, it’s mostly just luck of the draw for which loan servicer you get.
 But, that doesn’t mean you’re out of options yet.